statamic/v2-docs/content/pages/2.addons/2.anatomy/2.tags/index.md

 ### Single tags

 A single tag stands alone by itself and doesn’t require a closing tag.
-Your tag method must return a string.
+Your tag method should return a string if you plan to display something.
 Within a template, your tag will be replaced with that returned string.

+You may also return a boolean.
+This would be useful if you are intending your tag to be placed inside a conditional statement.

 Naturally, if you don't return anything, your tag won't output anything.
 This can be useful if your tag is meant to perform some sort of non-output task.
 For example, the `redirect` tag doesn't output anything, it just performs a redirect.